Grande Prairie is located at the junction of Highways 43 and 2, 277 miles northwest of Edmonton and 82 miles southeast of Dawson Creek, BC.

 Camping at Rotary Park in town and area campgrounds.

 - Muskoseepi Park walking and biking trails.

-- Heritage Discovery Centre on the lower level of Centre 2000 has displays and movies on area history.
+- Heritage Discovery Centre on the lower level of Centre 2000 has fascinating dinosaur and area’s industry displays and movies on local history.